-Spray foam insulation has been available for homeowners as a product since it was first introduced in 1986.
-This product is employed in a wide variety of new infrastructure projects because of its advantages in terms of comfort and energy savings.
+Spray foam insulation has been available to homeowners since1986.
+This product is utilized in a wide variety of new infrastructure projects because of its advantages in terms of comfort and energy savings.

 Attics can be converted with a functional addition that reduces utility expenses and makes a house feel more like a home.
 Poor insulation can be improved, and the costs of running utilities can be lowered.

-Insulator and air barrier in one convenient package—that's what you get with this product.
-As a result, there is less air movement within the building, which reduces the amount of energy loss that a house experiences due to the changing seasons.
+Spray foam provides property owners with both insulation and an air barrier in one convenient package.
+As a result, there is less air movement within the building, which reduces the amount of energy loss that a house experiences with the changing seasons.

-While delivering these benefits, spray foam insulation materials increase heat transfer and convection, which are two aspects that can affect how comfortable a structure is.
+While delivering these benefits, spray foam insulation increases heat transfer and convection, which are two aspects that can make the building more comfortable.
 When it comes to getting the results you want, you can use either open-cell or closed-cell solutions.